Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 evidence, and 100 yards farther one last shelter.
 This big shelter appears to be the end of the

-trail, with no trail it looks like we’ll have to bushwhack down
+trail, it looks like we’ll have to bushwhack down

 the steep hillside to the old road below.